Markov Automata: Deciding Weak Bisimulation by means of non-naively Vanishing States: Conclusion

 We have shown that weak and na\"ive weak bisimulation for MA are closely related by an appropriate formulation of elimination and that the two notations coincide, when no non-na\"ively vanishing states are present.
 We have presented an algorithm for deciding weak MA bisimilarity that, as a by-product, finds non-na\"ively vanishing states and their corresponding vanishing representations.
 This can also be used to define normal forms for MA.
 Even with the magnificent results of \cite{turrini:12} it remains an open question whether weak MA bisimulation can be decided in polynomial time.

-{\bf Acknowledgements:} Cordial thanks to Andrea Turrini for some interesting discussions on Markov Automata and bisimulations.
-We also would like to thank the anonymous reviewers of our CONCUR'12 submission \cite{schuster:12} that gave valuable hints to improve the readability of the paper.
+{\bf Acknowledgements:} Cordial thanks to Andrea Turrini for giving a beautiful and more readable reformulation of our original definition of nn-vanishing states \cite{schuster:13} and some interesting discussions on Markov Automata and bisimulations.
+We would also like to thank the anonymous reviewers of Information and Computation who indicated problems in the proof of the main Theorem, which finally uncovered a problem in Lemma 16 of \cite{avacsreport} and lead to our new proofs of the main Theorems that are independent of \cite{avacsreport}.

-We would like to thank Deutsche Forschungsgemeinschaft (DFG) who supported this work under grant SI 710/7-1 and for partial support by DFG/NWO Bilateral Research Programme ROCKS.
+Deutsche Forschungsgemeinschaft (DFG) supported this work under grant SI 710/7-1, and we also acknowledge support by the DFG/NWO Bilateral Research Programme ROCKS.